How To Crochet An Octopus For A Preemie

 “Since this is so new we are in desperate need of people to crochet our little octopuses, all of them would stay local.”

-Additionally, Poole Hospital in Dorset, England, has read about the idea and started not only doing it but also spreading the news of the wonderful effect the octopuses have on preemies.
+Additionally, Poole Hospital in Dorset, England, has read about the idea and started not only doing it but also spreading the news of the octopuses’ wonderful effect on preemies.

 “It’s incredible that something so simple can comfort a baby and help them feel better.
 We’re very grateful for all donations and we’re sure the families who use our service will be too. ”